nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 ![Default Employment Wordcloud](/images/employment_def_wordcloud.png)

 After adding inverse document frequency, the most unique words within this label become much more dominant.
+While it's not easy to pick up which label the first wordcloud comes from, there is no doubt that the second word cloud was generated from conversations specifically about getting a new job.

 ![TFIDF Employment Wordcloud](/images/employment_tfidf_wordcloud.png)